Effects of concurrency on epidemic spreading in Markovian temporal networks: Discussion

 Another previous study concluded that the impact of concurrency on the epidemic size is fairly limited except in an early stage of epidemic dynamics \cite{Miller}.
 Despite the dependence of epidemic spreading on the density of contacts, which we discussed in the last paragraph, our findings are at large consistent with theirs.
-In other words, we found that the presence of concurrency little affected or even decreased the final epidemic size in the SIR model except when the infection rate is posed near the epidemic threshold for some parameter combinations.
-Our analytical result showing that the epidemic threshold is independent of the concurrency (i.e., see section~\ref{sub:Ogura}) is also consistent with this result.
+In other words, we found that the presence of concurrency little affected or even decreased the quasi-equilibrium fraction of infectious nodes in the SIS model and the final epidemic size in the SIR model in many cases, in particular for the BA model and collaboration networks.
+The reason why high concurrency decreases epidemic spreading at large infection rates is unclear.
+This phenomenon may be because, at high infection rates, infection can easily spread from nodes to nodes even without concurrency, such that many contact events on different edges, which would occur at close times in the case of high concurrency, are wasted.
+Note that our modeling framework guarantees that the total number of contact events on each edge is the same between low and high concurrency cases on average.
+Our analytical result showing that the epidemic threshold is independent of the concurrency (i.e., see section~\ref{sub:Ogura}) also supports that the impact of concurrency on enhancing epidemic spreading may not be large.